-Thank you all SO much for your ideas & suggestions of what to make with my giant cauliflower… so many creative ideas, I just loved reading through them all.
+Thank you all SO much for your ideas & suggestions of what to make with my giant cauliflower.
+You had so many creative ideas, and I just loved reading through them all.

-Last night, we curled up on the sofa with this creamy roasted cauliflower & leek soup (made with cashews for the cream part).
-This might look subtle but the roasting process brings out some pretty big flavors… and in a surprisingly little amount of time.
-The short version of this recipe is: Roast.
+Last night, we curled up on the sofa with this creamy roasted cauliflower & leek soup.
+(Note: I used cashews for the cream part – if you’re nut-free, check out this creamy vegan cauliflower soup recipe.)
+This process might look subtle, but roasting the cauliflower, leeks & garlic brings out some pretty big flavors… and in a surprisingly little amount of time.
+The short version of this recipe is this: Roast.
 Blend.

 (But I promise, it tastes fancier than that).

 Thanks to so many of you for commenting with the leek & cauliflower soup idea… I went with this cashew cream idea suggested by Alisa.
 With the “toss it all in the oven” method (and paprika addition) as suggested by Anouk.

 - 2-3 leeks, white and very light green parts, chopped (about 1 to 1½ cups)